jet/dotnet-templates/README.md

        * `-k --parallelOnly` schedule kafka emission to operate in parallel at document (rather than accumulated span of events for a stream) level

-       * `-k --synthesizeSequence` parse documents, preserving input order as items are produced to Kafka

     2. `--source eventStore`: EventStoreDB's `$all` feed

     3. `--source sqlStreamStore`: [`SqlStreamStore`](https://github.com/SQLStreamStore/SQLStreamStore)'s `$all` feed